-All Latin American majors will designate one upper-level course taken in their senior year as their capstone course.
+All Latin American studies majors will designate one upper-level course taken in their senior year as their capstone course.

 In addition to the normal work for the designated course, the student will register for a two credit (half course) LATS 400 Capstone module and undertake a substantive individual project and a public presentation of the project as evidence of having completed the capstone.
 If the capstone course is taken in the fall, the additional capstone work, and registration for LATS 400, may be fulfilled in the spring.

 The student should select the course to which the capstone will be connected in consultation with his/her major advisor, and should notify the course instructor and the LATS chair of this designation prior to registering for the course.
 If the course instructor has any questions about what this would mean that cannot be answered by the prospective student, the LATS chair will help to clarify.
-In some cases and with the approval of their major advisor, students may fulfill their capstone requirement through Private Reading work with one or more faculty.

 The capstone project is designed to provide majors with an opportunity to integrate their knowledge of Latin America gained through interdisciplinary course work, as well as to address the analytic and theoretical issues inherent within the field of Latin American studies, issues first raised in the LATS introductory course.

-No later than one week before the start of the “capstone” semester, the student and instructor of the course to which the capstone will be connected will determine the general theme of the project as well as its required length.
+No later than one week before the start of the capstone semester, the student and instructor of the course to which the capstone will be connected will determine the general theme of the project as well as its required length.
 Normally, the project will be an extended critical essay or research paper 15-20 pages in length; the LATS chair can also provide input to this discussion.
 The students will then submit a one-page abstract and bibliography to the LATS chair.

 Depending on the course, the instructor, and the student, other projects may be acceptable as well, including translations, performances, exhibits, or other creative work.
 In the latter three cases, the student will be expected to provide a shorter accompanying essay.